ElmehdiBennix/Inception_42/README.md

    make down
    ```

 ## Notes
 - All Docker images are built manually (no pre-built images allowed except Alpine/Debian base images).
 - The `latest` tag is prohibited.
 - Credentials must be stored securely in `.env` and ignored by Git.

-## License
-This project is part of the 42 curriculum and follows its academic policies.

 Happy Dockerizing!